 The Legal Innovation Zone belongs to Ryerson University’s network of Zones, each specializing in sectors that are poised for growth and transformation.
 These zones are helping to support the next generation of entrepreneurs and changemakers from Ryerson and beyond.

-Hersh Perlis is the Director of the Legal Innovation Zone at Ryerson University.
+Hersh Perlis is the co-founder and Director of the Legal Innovation Zone (LIZ) at Ryerson University.
+Hersh briefly left the LIZ to become Chief of Staff of Deloitte’s Artificial Intelligence practice – Omnia.
 Prior to coming to Ryerson he spent almost 5 years at Queens Park as a Senior Advisor to several ministers.
-While at Queens Park he helped create, expand and oversee a number of key initiatives on behalf of the government.
+Hersh oversaw a number of initiatives while at Deloitte including the integration of the firms AI practice in Chile and with the development and execution of strategic programs to help continue the rapid growth of Deloitte’s AI practice.
+While at Queens Park he created, expanded and oversaw a number of key initiatives on behalf of the government.
 These included the 2015 Pan and Parapan American Games as well as other initiatives such as the Industrial Electricity Incentive Program and the Right to Play program for rural and remote First Nation communities.
-Prior to his time in government he was Director of Development for a national not-for-profit organization.
-Sports, politics and the lake are his passion and he enjoys them with his wife and two sons.
+Prior to his time in government he was Director of Development for a national not-for-profit organization. […]

 Startup Experience Coordinator